Frequently Asked Questions

 The best ointment to use for open wounds with Chickens is a Triple Antibiotic just as you would use.
 However, triple antibiotic that is to be used on your chickens should not say “PAIN RELIEF” on the label.

 When treating any area your Chickens are exposed to you always want to make sure to use “Chicken Safe” insecticides.
 We suggest using Permethrin.
 Permethrin comes in two forms, a powder and a liquid.
-The powder you would want to generously dust your birds with rubbing it into their feather.
+The powder you would want to generously dust your birds with rubbing it into their feathers.
 The liquid you would dilute according to the label and spray down your coop with it after you clean it first.
 Make sure your birds are removed from the coop while you are spraying it and do not place them back in until the spray has completely dried.
+This entire process needs to be repeated exactly three weeks later as well.
 Permethrin does not require any egg withdrawal time.

 Safeguard Fenbendazole (Common goat de-wormer found at Tractor Supply) Dosage: (liquid Fenbendazole) Add 3ml to a 1 gallon water and change daily.
 Do this for 2-3 days.
 Repeat only once more on day 10 to kill any remaining young worms.
 Egg Withdrawl time: 14 days *Excessive amounts of Fenbendazole can be toxic to chickens.
 Fenbendazole should NOT be used on hens during a molt. ***We are NOT Verterinarians.
 We are suggesting the above de-wormer based on our own in depth research.
 It is your choice entirely how you choose to care for/medicate your birds.